 If you need any extra help with cleaning the filter, please take a look at our short video below which goes into a bit more detail about this:

-In addition to the tasks shown in this week's film, please download the following PDFs worksheets before your lesson.
-Each child receives a copy of the weekly task sheet which include the following questions which may be worth highlighting in any discussions you have after they have watched the film.
+In addition to the tasks shown in this week's film, please download the following PDF worksheets before your lesson.
+Each child receives a copy of the weekly task sheet which includes the following questions which may be worth highlighting in any discussions you have after they have watched the film.

 Don't forget to test the aquarium water with your water test kits and record it on your classroom wallchart.
 Are all the parameters you measured within safe and healthy limits?

 Don't forget to award your Fishkeeper of the Week and present them with their sticker and certificate.
 Tell us why you selected this student.

 Check out our Instagram Feed for other Fishkeepers of the Week and let us know how your class got on this week by emailing us examples of your work and images of your class working on the project to [email protected]

 A comprehensive A-Z for if you are in doubt about any of the fishy terms used in fishkeeping in general or on the website specifically, this useful A-Z reference should help shed some light on their meaning.

 If you have a question about any aspect of fishkeeping you want to be answered quickly, one of our customers may already have asked it so it's definitely worth a browse.

 Here you will find an enormous selection of freshwater fish from tropical, temperate and coldwater regions, species are native to the rivers, lakes and in some cases, aquaria of the world.
 A great resource for extension activities such as getting your class to draw and fact find about freshwater fish for their project.

 Here you will find lots of fish from the oceans, many of which are suitable for home aquaria.
 This is where you’ll find Nemo...
 Again, a great place to find beautiful fish to draw and colour and to find out interesting facts about lots of different marine species around the world.